steves/node-jira/README.md

 A node.js module, which provides an object oriented wrapper for the JIRA REST API.

 This library is built to support version `2.0.alpha1` of the JIRA REST API.
-This library is also tested with version `2` of the JIRA REST API.
-  It has been noted that with Jira OnDemand, `2.0.alpha1` does not work, devs should revert to `2`.
+This library is also tested with version `2` of the JIRA REST API It has been noted that with Jira OnDemand, `2.0.alpha1` does not work, devs should revert to `2`.
 If this changes, please notify us.